Research Awards FAQ

 Q: What should I include in my essay?

 A: This award is meant to recognize student achievement in library research.
-The judges will be looking for entries which detail how the student used the library catalog, library databases and online resources available through the McConnell Library website.
-Students are also encouraged to use books, videos, and other physical items found within the library building.
+The judges will be looking for entries which detail how the student used SuperSearch, subject-specific databases, and/or other resources available through the Radford University Libraries.
+What information-seeking skills did the student learn through the process?

 Research done in a laboratory setting and research studies conducted by students would not count for this award.
 If the student has done extensive library research in conjunction with such a project, however, they are encouraged to apply.